tomaverlaine/tomaverlaine.github.io/_posts/2025-07-20-thermostat-interview.md

 My early creative process involved connecting a guitar to an iRig and recording on the iPad.
 You can listen to those early demos on [StreetVoice](https://streetvoice.com/jake414/)—they sound very rough now, but I feel they carry a more natural and sincere emotion compared to my current work.

 Sun Xiao is a member of Thermostat for live performances.
 The two of us, plus a drum machine and a Roland SP404, complete Thermostat's live setup.
 He's also my colleague (yes, we both currently work at StreetVoice's Beijing office).
 Sun Xiao has been a lot of help—he's an excellent guitarist and creator.
-He even has his own project called "照片送到店里那天" (The Day the Photos Were Sent to the Shop).
+He even has his own project called The Day the Photos Were Sent to the Shop.
 He contributed to the recording of some tracks, including the guitar, mixing, and mastering for *Don't Worry, I'm an Idiot*, which you like.

 I believe the music style I love doesn't require many collaborators and I'm not a great band leader, so a duo project with occasional collaborations gives me more freedom.